trs56/HubitatPublic/Hikvision_Actuator_User_Guide.md

 Turn the Alarm On to confirm you receive the notifications you have configured for the Alarm Input Event.
 If you have a camera with a siren, check that option under Linkage Methods to see how fast the trigger is.

-DO NOT forget to turn the Alarm OFF in your rules when conditions warrant or go back to normal.
+DO NOT forget to turn the Alarm OFF in your rules when conditions go back to normal.
 So if you have a rule with (conditions=true) that turns it on, you need a second rule with (conditions=false) to turn it off.

 Get Status will get the current state of all features from the camera and update the status attributes on the device, if needed.
 This command is in place for testing and development purposes and may be removed when the driver comes out of beta for general release.
 Do not call Get Status from any rules.
 ### In Summary